Skip to main content

 HAPPO_API_SECRET: $(happoApiSecret)

 The trigger is set to run for pushes to the main branch.
-You'll have to replace this if you are using a different main branch.
-To trigger builds for pull request, you can use a branch policy for the main branch.
+You'll have to replace this if you are using a different default branch.
+To trigger builds for pull requests, you can use a branch policy for the main branch.

 happo-ci